emilianvrd/Maneuvers/# Fighting moves.md

 1 action\
 You create a sword of pure fire in an free hand then immediatly attack with it.
 Make a Melee Attack.
 On a success, the target takes 1d10 + your spellcasting ability fire damage.

+### Frostbite
+Cold, Spell\
+1 action\
+You fire a ray of numbing frost at a foe.
+A creature within 20m of you must make a Might Saving Throw.
+On a failed save, the target takes 1d4 + your spellcasting ability cold damage and takes a -1 circumstance penalty to its next save it makes before the end of its next turn.

+### Piercing Icicle
+Cold, Piercing, Spell\
+1 action\
+You create a sharp icicle and lauch it at your foes.
+Make a Ranged Spell Attack against a target within 30m of you.
+On a hit, the target takes 1d4 piercing damage and 1 + your spellcasting ability cold damage.
+The d4 is considered the damage die of this Fighting Move.

 ### Impairing Strike
 Clumsy\
 1 action\